 Parents can use any combination of sick leave, annual leave, and/or leave without pay for up to 12 weeks a year.
 Please note that leave without pay requires prior approval.
-Please contact Leila Knight for more information.
-Leila’s contact information can be found by searching the staff directory or by reaching out to #talent.
+Please contact Gaydell Gould for more information.
+Gaydell’s contact information can be found by searching the staff directory or by reaching out to #talent.

 Family and Medical Leave Act